These Moroccan stuffed sweet potatoes are loaded with Moroccan spiced eggplant, crispy chickpeas and tahini for a healthy vegetarian meal!

 Health Benefits of Sweet Potatoes

 I don’t even know where to start with the benefits of sweet potatoes.
 To start, these treasures are packed full of antioxidants and other vitamins and minerals.
-They also are jammed packed with fiber, and we all know how important fiber is!
-Because of all the fiber, sweet potatoes have a low glycemic load, so they won’t spike your blood sugar like traditionally carbs.
+They also are jammed packed with fibre, and we all know how important fibre is!
+Because of all the fibre, sweet potatoes have a low glycemic load, so they won’t spike your blood sugar like traditional carbs.
 Say hello to staying full while eating something ridiculously healthy!

 For these sweet potatoes, we’re going with some bold and vibrant Moroccan flavours!

 This recipe is actually inspired by a breakfast toast recipe I love to order at this local brunch resto called Arthurs.
 They serve up a Moroccan toast on thick cut challah bread topped with Moroccan spiced eggplant, chickpeas, and Israeli salad.
 It’s pretty much what I order every time I go there for brunch.
 (Oh, and a small side of their cottage cheese pancakes too 😉 )

 I loved the flavours in the toast so much I wanted to recreate those flavours in a stuffed sweet potato!